 It was the Mayans who lived on the Placencia Peninsula in the beginning.
 Then the Spanish found it in the 17th century and realized how nice it was.
 Nice enough to call the area “Placencia”, or “pleasant place”.

 After centuries in tranquil obscurity as a fishing village, travelers discovered Placencia again.

 When tourists discover most tropical seaside villages, the next step is usually the developers move in.

 In Placencia Village, this isn’t (yet) the case, at least on a large scale.

-Sure, there are smaller hotels and a scattering of two-level condos, but nothing major.
+Sure, there are smaller hotels, luxury resorts, and a scattering of two-level condos, but nothing major.
 And yes, the popularity of Placencia has prompted some larger home and condo developments, but these are outside of the village itself.

 Once you find a place to park and walk around, you’ll experience the friendliness of Placencia.
 Villagers will greet you with a happy smile.

 You’ll find a handful of shops with colorful woven hammocks hanging in front of them on the main drag and catch the aroma of fresh-brewed coffee coming from the local cafe.